Zanthoxylem/CaneCestry/README.md

 # Canecestry
- Canecestry: A toolbox for efficient pedigree visualization and innumeration.
+ Canecestry: A toolbox for efficient pedigree Analysis and Visualization.